 One of the more old-school techniques on this list, a business reply card is a simple postcard that the prospect can return in the mail without adding any postage.
 These cards can be used to gather demographic data by asking recipients non-confidential questions about their interests and buying preferences, and you can incentivize them to engage by offering a reward or discount if they send it back.

 Final Step: Measure the Results

 Perhaps the easiest (and most popular) way to measure the success of a direct mail marketing campaign is by response rate—in other words, how many people took action based on your mail?
 Depending on your goal, the action will likely vary from campaign to campaign.
 But keep in mind that direct mail has an average response rate of 4.4% for a baseline (as opposed to a measly 0.12% for emails).

 This metric is purposefully vague for a good reason—it gives you the opportunity to measure several different actions, including new customer count, response rate, and so on.
 The easiest way to calculate this number is to take the total cost of your direct mail campaign and divide by the actions taken.
 Once you have the final number, you can compare it to other direct mail campaigns you’ve conducted, or even digital marketing campaigns, to see how they compare.

+This is the net revenue earned from your direct mail marketing campaign, after you subtract all of the associated costs (AKA the amount that goes directly to your bottom line).
 Ultimately, what you’re looking to discover from measuring your results is your total return on investment.
 In the past, we’ve made a pretty strong case for the value of print media for marketing —once you curate your results, you can then make adjustments to your campaigns to maximize your success and increase your ROI.

-Contact Advertisers Printing, a St. Louis Printing Company today for more information about measuring the success of your direct mail campaign.
+Have questions or want to learn more?
+Contact Advertisers Printing, a St. Louis Printing Company today for additional information about measuring the success of your direct mail campaigns.